 Kenya Tests Herbal Treatment

 Kenya has stepped up efforts to find a local treatment for COVID-19.
-The Kenya Medical Research Institute (KEMRI), East Africa's leading medical research facility, is testing the efficacy of an herbal medicine known as Zedupex.
-Kenya itself has seen more than 1,000 confirmed cases of coronavirus
+The Kenya Medical Research Institute, East Africa's leading medical research facility, is testing the efficacy of an herbal medicine known as Zedupex.
+Kenya itself has seen more than 1,000 confirmed cases of coronavirus disease

 Episodes